 Suitable illustrations greatly enhance the attractiveness of The Eider and photographers and artists are encouraged to submit material to the editor.
 Ideally, images should be submitted in an unedited form as jpeg files.

 Members of the Argyll Bird Club receive either a black and white version of the newsletter by post or an electronic version in colour.
 The latter is sent to members as a PDF file attached to an e-mail.
 PDF files are readable by any operating system (PCs, Macs etc).
-It will take the PDF file around 4-5 minutes to download to your computer with a standard phone line and 56K modem, and substantially less time with a broadband connection.
 PDF files can be stored on your hard drive and, if required, printed in B&W or colour.
 To be able to read a PDF file you must have Adobe Reader installed on your computer.
 This software can be downloaded free from http://get.adobe.com/uk/reader/.